ddgae2/covid19check/README.md

 >_ python covid19track.py

 # Step 3: Analysis
-March 2020.
-Sample data contains more than repository archival.
-If negative COVID-19 results, positive COVID-19 results, or hospital cases are increasing.
-Is there something to think about?
+In March 2020, the sample data contained more than just repository archival.
+If negative COVID-19 results, positive COVID-19 results, or hospital cases are increasing, should we be concerned?